 A. Your employee contributions are 100 percent vested.
 If your plan has an employer contribution that is subject to a vesting schedule, your years of service are used to determine your vested percentage for that account.
 To calculate your vested balance, the vested percentage for each contribution type is multiplied by the applicable account balance.
 Generally, participants who terminate service due to death, disability or retirement are 100 percent vested in all accounts.
-Call INFOLINE or email savings@standard.com for more information.
+If you'd like more information, you can call a customer service representative at 800.858.5420 or email savings@standard.com.